Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Are vacancies dropping in the best areas of Sheffield as of 2026?

-As of early 2026, vacancies in Sheffield's best rental areas like Ecclesall, Broomhill, Kelham Island, and Crookes appear to be staying low, because rising rents in those locations suggest landlords have no trouble finding tenants.
+As of early 2026, vacancy rates in Sheffield's most sought-after rental areas like Ecclesall, Broomhill, Crookes, Kelham Island, and Hillsborough appear to be very low, because rising rents and stable demand in these neighbourhoods mean landlords rarely struggle to fill a property.

-One practical sign that Sheffield's best areas are tightening first is that landlords in Kelham Island and Broomhill are increasingly able to raise rents at lease renewal without losing tenants, something that wouldn't happen if vacancies were rising.
+One practical sign that Sheffield's best rental areas are tightening is that landlords in neighbourhoods like Crookes and Kelham Island are increasingly able to raise rents between tenancies without losing a single month of occupancy, which only happens when the next tenant is already waiting before the current one moves out.

 By the way, we've written a blog article detailing what are the current rent levels in Sheffield.